mshiltonj/resource-routing/README.md

 ### except

 An array of standard route names.
-These standard routes will not be excluded from the route creation process.
+These standard routes will be excluded from the route creation process.
+They will **not be created**.

 Example: